Grand Terrace High School Evacuated After Multiple Students, Staff Members Sickened by Chemical Irritant

 However, the students were released to their guardians and only the two adult school employees were transported from the campus to the hospital, officials said.

-The issue began as a strong chemical small in a building at the school, firefighters said.
+The issue began as a strong chemical smell in a building at the school, firefighters said.
 Authorities were first on scene around 11 a.m.

 A hazmat team responded and investigated the structure involved but could not identify any problematic substances.
 The building was being ventilated.